ROC PAPER SERVICE INC

 No Substitutions

-When a Pro se litigant or an attorney submit paperwork requesting involvement from a court, it's often incumbent upon the Petitioner to notify the Respondent under The Due Process Clause.
+When a pro se litigant or an attorney submit paperwork requesting involvement from a court, it's often incumbent upon the Petitioner to notify the Respondent under The Due Process Clause.

 While all Service in New York State may be referred to as "Routine Service," Individual or Personal Service requires a Process Server to serve ONLY the respondent DIRECTLY (Personal In-Hand Delivery Required).
-No third party may accept on the respondent's behalf, and no other method of Service is permitted.
+No third party (substitute) may accept on the respondent's behalf, and no other method of Service is permitted.
 This is common in a Divorce or in Family Court proceedings.

 You or your Attorney may not Serve the opposing party directly as a party to the action.